Looking for practical advice for being more chill? Here are 30 simple tips for you.

 22. Focus on What You Can Control

-Here’s a life-changing hack: draw two big circles.
+Here’s a life-changing hack: draw a big circle.

 23. Love Without Attachment